Bang! (World Party album): Overview

 While previous World Party albums were essentially solo projects by multi-instrumentalist Karl Wallinger, for this album World Party officially became a three-person group: Wallinger (vocals, keyboards, guitars, basses, etc.), David Catlin-Birch (guitars), and Chris Sharrock (drums).
 As well, the band is aided by a number of guest artists.

 Release

-In 2000, the album was re-released by Papillon Records with new cover art.
-Since 2000 the reissues omitted the 12th track "Give It All Away (Reprise)" and the hidden track "Kuwait City".
+In 2001, the album was re-released by Papillon Records with new cover art.
+Since 2001 the reissues combined the 12th track "Give It All Away (Reprise)" into the fifth track "Give It All Away" to create an extended version of the song.
+The reissues also omit the hidden track "Kuwait City".